Soul Force in the Age of AI

 Please note that participants must purchase Breaking Bias prior to the first session.
 It can be found at any bookstore of your choice, including Amazon, Bookshop, or Barnes & Noble.
 The book will serve as our shared foundation.

-Professional development and grant invoicing is available upon request; please email info@bemorewithanu.com.
+Professional development and grant invoicing are available upon request; please email info@bemorewithanu.com.

 How the Course Works